siyamabu/Graduate-School-Acceptance-/README.md

 ## Key findings

-This model suggests that CGPA is the most significant predictor towards graduate school admission.
+This model suggests that College GPA and Letters of Recommendation are the most significant predictors towards graduate school admission.
 The prediction interval we would expect from our final model is 94.5%.
 Thus, we would expect and accuracy of approximately 95%.

 ## Authors